sourcegraph/handbook/content/sales/salessecurity.md

 ### Customer security questions

 If customers have specific security questions, first run them by the #ce slack channel.
-If nobody has context, or we're unsure of how to phrase things, crosspost to #security-team.
+If nobody has context, or we're unsure of how to phrase things, crosspost to #security-internal.